You are here

 - Smith Hall: Sub-basement level, basement level, and first floor corridors.

-- Ensure that you are registered with the University of Minnesota's TXT-U Emergency Notification System—the University's mass notification text messaging system.
+- Ensure that you are registered with the University of Minnesota's SAFE-U emergency notification system—the University's mass notification text messaging system.

 During a Severe Weather Watch